Truongnn92/baonguyenyam.github.io/docs/source/about/index.md

 date: 2016-04-26 14:31:01
 ---

-### This is the API documents of BIZ4X project
+### This is the API documents of BAONGUYEN project

-Welcome to the BIZ4X-App.
+Welcome to the BAONGUYEN-App.
 This is the products of Asian Mobile Ventures Copyright 2016
 Version 0.1.3
-Build by BIZ4X Team
+Build by BAONGUYEN Team